digital-land/service-handbook/docs/how-we-work/index.md

 ---
-title: What we do
+title: How we work
-order: 4
+order: 5
 ---
 {% from "govuk/components/warning-text/macro.njk" import govukWarningText %}